pronopython/rugivi/README.md

 Change the entries to fit your setup.

+> :cherries: *You must save the settings on the first run of RuGiVi even if you change nothing here*

 |Setting      | Description                                                                              |
 |-----------------|------------------------------------------------------------------------------------|
 |Crawler root directory       | This is the root directory of all the pictures you want to explore within RuGiVi |